planetarypy/pvl/docs/decoding.rst

 Parameters
 +++++++++++

-Must be a string of the image file name with the file path included.
+Must be a string containing the absolute or relative path to an image file.
+The keyword argument ``strict=False`` can be used to parse image files with labels that are not PVL compliant.
-If the label, is not pvl compliant, use the keyword argument ``strict=False`` to still parse the label.

 Detailed Use
 ++++++++++++++